Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 ### Complete code of distributed training
 After adding the configurations code, we can change the single machine program to the distributed training program.
 Just run the same program in all nodes.

 We can compare the distributed training program with **single machine training program**.
-We will find that we only add `config_distributed`  function and called it.
+We will find that we only add `config_distributed`  function and call it.

 Code: [distributed_train.py](../code/basics_topics/distributed_train.py)